bjucps/cps110-thinkcspy/_sources/08-Functions/CreatingModules.rst

 .. admonition::  Function Comments

-    Functions are the next chapter, but the comments used here demonstrate a common Python documentation style.
+    The comments used here demonstrate a common Python documentation style.

 Ok - so we've got a function in our module now, let's use it.